 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

 This group handles all Render Texture-based fullscreen image postprocessing effects.
-They are only available with Unity Pro.
 They add a lot to the look and feel of your game without spending much time on artwork.

 All image effects make use of Unity’s OnRenderImage function which any MonoBehavior attached to a camera can overwrite to accomplish a wide range of custom effects.